foodcoops/foodsoft/doc/API.md

 ### Authorization code flow

-This is the recommended flow (certainly when building a web-app), where members login with Foodsoft, then redirected to the app, which then obtains an access token using the authorization code supplied at redirection.
+This is the recommended flow for server-side web applications, where members login with Foodsoft, then redirected to the app, which then obtains an access token using the authorization code supplied at redirection.